nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Add a recipe to the favorites: `star RECIPE_NUMBER`

-Add the recipe at the specified *task number* in the favorites, which include all recipes you favor the most.
+This command adds the recipe at the specified *task number* into your favorites, which include all recipes you like the most!

 Format: `star RECIPE_NUMBER`